packnback/site/packnback.github.io/content/blog/programming_languages.md

 complicated at best.
 They are fun and productive to use, though a bit error prone when your lines of code get above around 10k and you start forgetting what exceptions things can throw or don't have total test coverage.

+There are probably more sucessful python or ruby projects than there are failed projects in many of the other languages combined.

 ### [Go](https://golang.org/)